 Employee and Applicant Inquiries

-All employees subject to this policy, all employees who would become subject to this policy by virtue of a change or expansion of duties, and all applicants who would be subject to this policy if employed by the board must consent in writing to the release of any information gathered pursuant to Part 382 by any previous employers and must give written or electronic consent to any query by school officials of the federal Commercial Driver’s License Drug and Alcohol Clearinghouse (“Clearinghouse”).
+All employees subject to this policy, all employees who would become subject to this policy by virtue of a change or expansion of duties, and all applicants who would be subject to this policy if employed by the board must give written or electronic consent to any query by school officials of the federal Commercial Driver’s License Drug and Alcohol Clearinghouse (“Clearinghouse”) and, where applicable, must consent in writing to the release of any information that the school system is required to obtain from any previous employers under Part 382.

 Pre-Employment Inquiry

-Before employing any applicant subject to this policy, school officials shall obtain, pursuant to the applicant’s written consent, all records maintained by the applicant’s previous employer regarding violations of Part 382 in the three years prior to the inquiry date.
-School officials shall also conduct a query of the Clearinghouse, pursuant to the applicant’s electronic consent submitted through the Clearinghouse, to obtain any information regarding the applicant’s violations of Part 382.
+Before employing any applicant subject to this policy, school officials shall conduct a query of the Clearinghouse, pursuant to the applicant’s electronic consent submitted through the Clearinghouse, to obtain any information regarding the applicant’s violations of Part 382.
+If the applicant was subject to an alcohol and controlled substance testing program under the requirements of a U.S. Department of Transportation (DOT) agency other than the Federal Motor Carrier Safety Administration within the previous three years, school officials shall also obtain, pursuant to the applicant’s written consent, all records maintained by those DOT-regulated employers that the school system is required to obtain under Part 382.

 If school officials obtain information from the applicant’s previous employer or from the Clearinghouse that the applicant committed a violation of Part 382 and has not subsequently completed the return-to-duty process required under federal law, the applicant may be disqualified from employment.